 The Company was registered with court on 15 November 1991 by Decision No 1/1991 of Sofia City Court.

 1.1.
 Ownership and management

-"Sopharma" AD is a public company under the Public Offering of Securities Act.
-As at 31 March 2020, the structure of Company's joint-stock capital was as follows:
+"Sopharma" AD is a public company under the Law on Public Offering of Securities.
+As at 31 December 2020, the structure of Company's joint-stock capital was as follows: